savar95x/imgedit/README.md

 It is intended to be used as a command line application, but there is a live demo on [streamlit](https://imgedit-savar.streamlit.app).
 Though I discourage testing it out because of compile time differences of the imgedit binary.

 ## todo
-- [ ] add rotate, steganography, gamma, sepia, hue
+- [ ] add rotate, steganography, gamma, hue
-- [ ] implement concurrency in all the functions
+- [ ] error handling (less arguements, invalid file input, out of range arguments)
 - [ ] make a better front end (or make streamlit work)
-- [ ] error handling (less arguements, invalid file input, out of range arguments)
 - [ ] strtok_r?
 - [ ] thread safety (lifetime of masks)
+- [ ] rewrite using libpng eventually?
+- [ ] hdr? also how does google image update the image real time (ans: applied on low res previews, gpu accelerated, start processing with what is visible on screen)